BIRSBiointegration/Hackathon/sc-targeted-proteomics/README.md

 Expression values are acquired by quantifying intensity of each of the cells, and normalized by cell size.
 Cell boundaries are determined using an adaptation of DeepCell, a CNN approach for image segmentation.
 The size-normalized raw intensity values are then arcsinh transformed and standardized across the markers.
 We begin with these transformed and standardized values, which were provided directly by the author.
 The code and procedure for generating these data are provided in supplementary materials of the paper (Keren et al. 2018).

-In addition to the raw image files already available for download from [Ionpath](https://mibi-share.ionpath.com), these expression matrices which were provided to us directly, along with labeled matrix .tiff files, and will be made directly available from the [Angelo lab website](https://www.angelolab.com/blank-2) soon.
+In addition to the pre-processed image files already available for download from [Ionpath](https://mibi-share.ionpath.com), these expression matrices which were provided to us directly, along with labeled matrix .tiff files, and will be made directly available from the [Angelo lab website](https://www.angelolab.com/blank-2) soon.

 ``` r
 load('data/mibiSCE.rda')